mhilbrunner/tokenprofile/README.md

 If you want to install a specific release, browse the available versions for links to version-specific `module.json` files:

 <https://github.com/mhilbrunner/tokenprofile/releases>

+## API and integrations

+The API lives at `game.modules.get('tokenprofile').api`.
+As an example, `game.modules.get('tokenprofile')?.api?.openEditor(game.canvas.tokens.controlled[0])` opens the profile editor for the actor of the currently controlled token.

+**Module** integrations that are (optionally) available out of the box:

+- [Tagger](https://foundryvtt.com/packages/tagger) tags can be checked both for the viewer and the actor the profile belongs to.
+- [Perceptive](https://foundryvtt.com/packages/perceptive) vision layers can be used like the Tagger tags above, e.g. to make some profile's or paragraph's information only visible with the right vision type (whether that's darkvision or having an AR-enabled device).
+- [GM Notes](https://foundryvtt.com/packages/gm-notes/) can be shown in tooltips for GMs.

+**Hooks:**
+- `tokenprofile.tooltip` is called whenever the module is about to show a tooltip, its `data` parameter is a dictionary containing the `token` the tooltip is shown for and the `content` of the tooltip, which can be modified; if set to empty, the tooltip won't be shown.
+- `tokenprofile.getprofilefordisplay` is called when determining which profile to display (e.g. in a tooltip).
+It gets passed a `hookData` dictionary containing the following:
+  - `target` (the actor or token the profile belongs to)
+  - `viewer` (the actor or token that is viewing the profile, `undefined` if not set/determined or this is a post to chat)
+  - `profiles` (all available profiles of the `target`)
+  - `selected` (the output parameter: profile data to display, `undefined` by default; if set in the hook, it overrides the normal selection logic).

 ## Caveats